ASaiM/hmp_mock_tests/doc/report/report.md

     \label{similar_characteristics_abundances}
 \end{figure}

-The abundances of identical metabolic functions are different (Figure \ref{similar_characteristics_abundances}), as expected.
-The differential abundance of species involved in function metabolization lead to differential abundance of these functions.
+Global metabolism information in pathways are highly similar in both datasets: > 96\% of similar pathways representing > 99.9\% of overall abundance (Table \ref{humann2_informations}).
+A pathway is identified if a high proportion of gene families involved in this pathway is found.
+Not all involved gene families are then needed to identify a pathway.
+The impact on metagenomic sequencing are then reduced and similar pathway sets are then found in both datasets.

 UniRef50 gene families and MetaCyc pathways are somehow too specific to obtain a broad overview of the metabolic processes.
 In ASaiM framework, UniRef50 gene families and their abundances are grouped into Gene Ontology (GO) slim terms (Figure \ref{go_abundances}).
-We observe of similar profiles of GO slim terms for both datasets (Figure \ref{go_abundances}).

 \begin{figure}[h!]
     \centering
     \begin{minipage}[c]{.49\linewidth}